andrew-jacobs/sb-6502/README.md

 ## Notes

 You could use this design with other 40 pin PIC 18F chips such as the 18F4680 with a few changes.
 The advantage of the 18F46K22 is that it executes a little faster on its internal oscillator than the older 18F chips (i.e. 16 MIPS vs 10 MIPS) which in turn means that the microprocessor is clocked a higher rate.

+The WDC 65C802 is quite a rare chip and unfortunately I have made it rarer by buying up a number of them in recent years.
+The 16-bit registers available in native mode make programming it quite a different experience from the regular 65(C)02.

+## Bugs/Features

+1. The PIC runs too quickly to support the 50 and 75 baud rate settings provided by a real 6551 ACIA.
+2. The virtual DS1318 RTC is not yet completely coded.